Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 A Morph which contains other Morphs may be resized and wish to maintain positional relationships between the contained Morphs.

-We call this maintaing the submorph "layout".
+We call this maintaining the submorph "layout".
 We want to lay out each morph in a way that they are well related.

 Cuis has LayoutMorphs which do this for their submorphs.